 Keep in mind that a number of factors will impact your page load speed, including the content you have on the page, the use of a CDN, and even your CMS.
 Therefore, you also have a variety of strategies at your disposal to help you take steps to improve your page load speed.
 Here are a few techniques to help you begin to improve this important factor, providing a better experience of users and increasing your chances to boost your rankings on the SERP.

-How page speed impacts your rankings
+Google page speed is impacting your rankings

 To understand why it has become so important for brands to focus on building speed in their websites, you must also understand why speed has such an impact on rankings.
 Remember that Google’s own studies show that 53 percent of people will click off mobile sites that take longer than 3 seconds to load.
 This means that these sites do not provide users with a good experience.
 It also indicates that these sites will have high bounce rates from these people clicking off as well as low engagement metrics.